Updated 23 July 2021 – based on July 2021 ECB guidance

 - No sweat or saliva must be applied to the ball at any time.
 It is the captain’s responsibility to sanitise the ball.

-- There will be a “hygiene break” every 6 overs, where we will all hand sanitise and clean the ball.
+- There will continue to be a “hygiene break” every 6 overs, where we will all hand sanitise and clean the ball.
+We have a plentiful supply of hand sanitiser, courtesy of the ECB.

 - Use your own equipment as much as possible.
 Ensure you sanitise your hands before putting pads on and taking them off – especially if you’re wearing club pads.